Frequently Asked Questions

 Q: Will there be any provisional certification for the Construction Installer, the Construction Site Management, or the Design of Construction SWPPP courses?

-A: Currently provisional certification is available for the Construction Installer and Construction Site Management courses.
+A: Provisional certification is available for the Construction Installer, Construction Site Management and Design of Construction SWPPP courses.
 Provisional certification will last only through the year the provisional course is taken, and will not be valid for the following construction season.
+You may earn provisional certification in a subject only once during a four-year period.
 The regular certification will last three years.
-Provisional certification for the Design of Construction SWPPP course is not currently available.

 Q: How many people should attend from our company and how many certified people will be required on a Mn/Dot project?